-While main power supply is the house 120V, the gateway shall have a minimum of 72-hour battery back-up in case of power failure.
+While main power supply is the house 120V.
+The gateway shall have a minimum of 72-hour battery back-up in case of power failure.
 It should have lights showing if it is powered by battery.
-Also lights should demonstrate if the gateway is communicating with the nodes.
-The system shall have complete alarm handling, logging, prioritizing, and acknowledging capabilities.
+In addition, lights should demonstrate if the gateway is communication with the nodes.
+The system shall have complete alarm handling, logging, prioritizing, and acknowledge capabilities.
 It shall include data logging, storage, dashboard, and trending.